IIIF/cookbook-recipes/recipe/0202-start-canvas/index.md

 ## Use Case

-In some cases, a book object will have front matter, such as a significant number of blank pages (or perhaps shots of the binding and other non-textual views or color calibration images), that most users would like to skip.
-In this use case, we use the `start` property to tell the presentation client to skip the blank pages and load at the first canvas with textual content designated with the `start` property.
+In some cases, a book object will have front matter, such as blank pages (or perhaps shots of the binding and other non-textual views or color calibration images), that most users would like to skip.
+In this use case, we use the `start` property to tell the presentation client to skip the initial blank page and load at the first canvas with content.

 ## Implementation Notes